Choosing the Right Topic for Your Self-Help Book

 Do Nothing is the title of the book in the image below.
 These two words don’t tell us what the book is about.
 However, the subtitle hints at what is covered in the book — its subject and the topic.

 A broad topic might not reach the audience you want to address.
-Decide who you think needs your solutions.
+Determine who you believe would benefit from your solutions.
 Who will benefit from reading your book?
 Now write to that one type of person.
-This will help you focus and keep track of your purpose, making your book more effective.
+This will help you focus and stay on track with your purpose, making your book more effective.

-For the Badger book, your audience will be badger owners who don’t have time to write their own LinkedIn posts.
+For the Pug book, your audience will be pug owners who don’t have time to write their own LinkedIn posts.
 (The market is huge – tap into it now before someone else beats you to it.)

 Choose a topic centered around what you know and what you are passionate about.
-Remember your why.
+And keep your purpose in mind.
 Why do you want to write this book?

-Passion – pet badger and training it to do things for you.
+Passion – training my pet pug to do things for me.
 Writing content for LinkedIn.

-I want to share my passion and expertise with other badger owners who struggle to keep up with writing LinkedIn posts.
-Given the demand, I know my ROI will be extensive.
+Purpose – I want to share my passion and expertise with other pug owners who struggle to keep up with writing LinkedIn posts.
+Given the demand, I am confident that my ROI will be substantial.

 Got Topic.
 What’s Next?